Gigantspinosaurus

-Gigantspinosaurus (lit. 'giant-spined lizard') is a genus of herbivorous ornithischian dinosaur from the Middle to Late Jurassic.
-It was a stegosaur found in China.
+Gigantspinosaurus (lit. 'giant-spined lizard') is a genus of stegosaurian dinosaur from the Late Jurassic (Oxfordian) Upper Shaximiao Formation of China.
+The type species is Gigantspinosaurus sichuanensis.
+It was a moderately sized member of the group, measuring up to 4.2 m in length.

 Discovery

 The first fossil was found in 1985 by Ouyang Hui at Pengtang near Jinquan and was reported upon in 1986 by Gao Ruiqi and colleagues, mistaking it for a specimen of Tuojiangosaurus.
 The type species, Gigantspinosaurus sichuanensis, was described and named by Ouyang in 1992 in an abstract of a lecture.
 The generic name is derived from Latin gigas or giganteus, "enormous", and spina, "spine", in reference to the gigantic shoulder spines.
 The specific name refers to Sichuan.

 The name was generally considered a nomen nudum in the West, until in 2006 it was disclosed that the abstract contained a sufficient description.
 Despite its uncertain nomenclatural status, images of Gigantspinosaurus had appeared in several sources.
 Public awareness of this animal was increased in early 2006 when Tracy Ford, considering it a validly established taxon, published a short article on reconstructing it.
 Ford suggested that earlier reconstructions of Gigantspinosaurus attached the shoulder spines upside-down, and his new reconstruction shows the spine extending somewhat upwards, ending higher than the top of the animal's back.
 Susannah Maidment and Wei Guangbiao in 2006 concluded that G. sichuanensis was a valid taxon in their review of Late Jurassic Chinese stegosaurs, but did not redescribe it because at that time it was under study by Zigong Dinosaur Museum staff.
 In fact, a Chinese redescription by Peng Guangzhao and colleagues in 2005 would predate Maidment's publication.

 The holotype, ZDM 0019, was found in layers of the Upper Shaximiao Formation of Zigong (Sichuan province), which date to the Oxfordian.
 It consists of a partial skeleton of a probably subadult individual missing the skull (though the lower jaws are present), hind feet, and the tail end.
 Apart from skeletal elements also plates, spines and scutes have been found.
 At the left shoulder an impression of the skin had been preserved.
 The specimen is part of the collection of the Zigong Dinosaur Museum and has as a mounted restored skeleton been on display since 1996.
 In 2005 Peng e.a. reported a second specimen, ZDM 0156, a pelvis found at Chenjia near Fuquan.